 Rebecca C. Lee, PhD, RN, PHCNS-BC, CTN-A – Dr. Lee is an Associate Professor in the University of Cincinnati College of Nursing and Director of the Institute for Clinical Inquiry at the University of Cincinnati Medical Center.
 She received her B.S. in Microbiology from Virginia Tech and her A.D.N. from Raymond Walters College of the University of Cincinnati.
 She went on to earn her B.S.N., M.S.N. in Community/Public Health Nursing, and Ph.D. in Nursing Research, all from the University of Cincinnati.
 Dr. Lee has delivered numerous presentations at local, regional, national, and international venues, and published articles and book chapters on topics such as Appalachian culture, family homelessness, health disparities, diversity, transcultural health care, and interprofessional education.
 She serves on the Board of Directors of the Transcultural Nursing Society and is an active member of the National Healthcare for the Homeless Research Council.
 Dr. Lee has partnered with various community groups to conduct extramurally funded research projects in the areas of family homelessness, infant mortality, end-of-life care of dying children and their families, self-management of chronic disease, and immunization in at-risk communities.
 Based on her research and practice experiences, and using the social determinants of health as a framework, Dr. Lee has developed a course to promote the cultural competence of health professions students titled Health Issues of Vulnerable & Marginalized Populations.

-Nia Campinha-Bacote, BA– Ms. Nia Campinha-Bacote is currently serving as a Campus Missionary Associate at Yale University.
+Nia Campinha-Bacote, BA– Ms. Nia Campinha-Bacote is currently a graduate student at Yale University as well as serves as a Campus Missionary Associate at Yale University.
 She received her BA in Health and Human Biology, with a concentration Race and Ethnic Disparities in Health and Disease, from Brown University.
 While at Brown University she served as a Minority Peer Counselor Friend at the Center for Students of Color, as well as a President of the Chi Alpha Christian Ministries.
 Upon graduating from Brown University, she received the Levi C. Adams award for recognition of outstanding leadership in the Brown University Protestant community.
 Ms. Nia Campinha-Bacote was also granted a two month fellowship from the National Institute of Health (NIH) during the summer of 2014 in which she traveled to Accra, Ghana to conduct research focusing on HIV mortality and morbidity rates of the HIV positive in-patient population at Korle-Bu Teaching Hospital.
-She has submitted a manuscript of this research to the Pan African Medical Journal .
+She has published this research in the Pan African Medical Journal .
 Additionally, Nia has worked with the CORO Center in Providence, Rhode Island, working as a clinical research intern investigating the impacts of asthma on the academic performance of middle-school aged children in local minority populations.
 Contact: Nia.firstname.lastname@example.org

 Mary Curry Narayan, MSN, RN, HHCNS-BC, CTN-A – Ms. Narayan is a Certified Transcultural Nurse (CTN) in private practice.
 She received her BSN degree from Cornell University and MSN degree from George Mason University, where she is currently pursuing doctoral studies.
 As a Home Health Clinical Nurse Specialist (HNCNS), with a special interest in cross-cultural healthcare issues and home/community-based care, Ms. Narayan provides education services, such as in-services, presentations and modules, on ways clinicians can better meet the needs of diverse patient populations.
 She is the Education Content Designer for Delmar-Thomson’s Online-Web Education Program on Culturally Competent Care and Telephone Triage for Home Care and has authored multiple articles and book chapters, including, “Meeting the Need for Culturally and Linguistically Appropriate Services,” In Harris’ textbook, Handbook of Home Care Administration.
 In addition, Ms. Narayan has presented nationally and internationally about care across cultures to audiences as diverse as lactation consultants to palliative care clinicians.